FENECON Industrial S — Assembly and Operating Instructions

 -

-Operation without protective devices or defective protective devices
+Operation without protective devices or defective protective devices.

 -

-Disregarding the information in the original operating instructions
+Disregarding the information in the original installation and service instructions.

 -

-Unauthorized or unauthorized access via the control unit or the network
+Unauthorized or unauthorized access via the control unit or the network.

 -

-Fire, open light and smoking in the vicinity of the storage system
+Fire, open light and smoking in the vicinity of the storage system.

 -

-Insufficient ventilation
+Insufficient ventilation.

 -